 Mash and Mix: Mash the potato until well combined using a potato masher or fork.
 Add the flour and corn and combine.

-Add Egg and Herbs: Finely chop your choice of fresh herbs and stir them into the mixture, along with the egg and garlic powder.
+Add Egg and Herbs: Finely chop your choice of fresh herbs and stir them into the mixture (optional), along with the egg, salt, and pepper.
 If the mixture is not sticking together, add 1-2 tablespoons of extra flour.

 Form the Cakes: Shape the mixture into small patties. * Optional: If you're stuffing them with cheese, form a ball around a small piece of cheese and then flatten it into a cake.